jinhoko/programming-docs/design-patterns/lecture1.md

 val log = new Logger()
 ```
 Gets `logger:Logger` and converts to `Log`
-Very flexible, but be very careful in using.
+Very flexible, but be very careful in using. (howitworks) (if implicit class found, automatically convert the object!)

 ### Decorator
+Extends the functionality of an `object`, not a class, without creating a subclass.